GeoGS3D: Single-view 3D Reconstruction via Geometric-aware Diffusion Model and Gaussian Splatting: Experiments

-Our multi-view generation stage mainly consists of geometric and semantic guidance.
+\paragraph{Ablations of multi-view generation} Our multi-view generation stage mainly consists of geometric and semantic guidance.
 Removing them respectively or simultaneously gives us four different combinations.
-As shown in \cref{tab:ablation-stage1} and \cref{Fig:ablation1}, the orthogonal-plane decomposition mechanism contributes the most to the geometric accuracy and consistency, bringing about visual enhancement to a great extent.
+As shown in \autoref{tab:ablation-mv} and \autoref{fig:ablation}, the orthogonal-plane decomposition mechanism contributes the most to the geometric accuracy and consistency, bringing about visual enhancement to a great extent.
 The semantic guidance further increases the metric score and slightly improves visual consistency.